tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Description</td>
-			<td>Proposes an amendment of the signs of dwc:decimalLatitude and/or dwc:decimalLongitude to align the location with the dwc:countryCode.</td>
+			<td>Proposes an amendment transposing or changing the signs of dwc:decimalLatitude and/or dwc:decimalLongitude to align the location with the dwc:countryCode.</td>
 		</tr>
 		<tr>
 			<td>Expected Response</td>